farao-community/farao-community.github.io/pages/docs/tutorials/run-rao.md

 ## Conclusion

 Congratulations!
-You know now how to run a RAO by defining the CRAC using the Java API.
+You now know how to run a simple RAO.